akhileshmanish13/Calculator/README.md

 # Calculator in Python

 Simple GUI calculator made in python by using tkinter.
-It can add only two numbers (some work is needed to be done)
+It can operate only two numbers (some work is needed to be done)

 ```